bjartejensen/book-app/README.md

 - model: Interfaces, types and constants used througout the workflow
 - ui: dumb-components with no, or limited, dependencies and with rendering as primary responsibility

-The weather module is lazy-loaded in the app as specified in the `app-rounting.module.ts`.
+The book-store module is lazy-loaded in the app as specified in the `app-rounting.module.ts`.

+## Solid

+Throughout the application I have tried to separate responsibility between components.
+The SMART/DUMB component distinction is an important way to structure and delegate the responsibility, where DUMB component only receives data via @Input() and only emits data via @Output().

+Leveraging Angular’s dependency injection mechanism allows for injection of interfaces rather than class instances.
+This is an important feature because we can provision highly tailored api’s to SMART components in need of a certain slice of a service, in turn adhering to both the Interface Segregation Principle and Dependency Inversion Principle. (and arguably also staying in line with Liskov’s substitution principle)

 ## Testing